-Whenever I've been called in to work with some firm's practice or industry group, perhaps some group that needs remedial assistance or one wishing to formulate a strategic direction, my first questions of firm leadership is usually to please send me copies of the groups' most recent meeting minutes.
-The response I almost always elicit is ...
+m Whenever I've been called in to work with a firm's practice group, some group that needs remedial attention, one of my first questions of firm leadership is to please send me copies of the groups' meeting minutes.
+The response I usually elicit is . . .
 "Minutes?
-What the hell do you mean by minutes?"
+What do you mean by minutes?"
 Which tells me everything I need to know!

-I have continually found that too many group meetings (if your practice or industry teams are meeting at all - whether in person or now virtually) are simply a convenient excuse to have lunch and find out what everyone has been up to lately.
-Many groups may spend time talking about workloads and about what might be new with a particular client that everybody is familiar with - but few actually engage in collaborating on projects that could advance the group's ambitions.
+I find that too many practice group meetings (if your practice groups are meeting at all) are simply a convenient excuse to have lunch and find out what everyone has been up to lately.
+Many groups may spend time talking about workloads and about what's new in their particular area of practice - but few actually engage in collaborating on projects that could advance the group's ambitions.

-What I've learned and observed first-hand is that the high performing groups, the ones that are bringing in better client work and striving to dominate in their chosen market or industry areas, actually invest some portion of their meeting time in action planning.
-They meet with a specific agenda designed to brainstorm, discuss and determine some joint projects that the group would benefit from working on and then having partners volunteer to implement certain tasks.
+What I've learned and observed first hand is that the most effective practice groups, the ones that are bringing in good client work and striving to dominate in their chosen markets, actually spend their time action planning, determining some joint projects that the group would benefit from working on and then having partners volunteer to implement certain tasks.